 See 6198 for this type of revenue received from federal grants through OSPI.
-See 6398 for this type of revenue received from agencies other than OSPI.
+See 6398 for this type of revenue received through an agency other than OSPI.

 (Reference: 7 CFR; RCW 28A.235.100; chapter 392-157 WAC.)

 Record revenue from federal grants received directly from the federal agency for transportation operations.